Sunday, 3 June 2018

 (Second section of the motu proprio: Note also the moving to Sundays of St. Joseph's March feast and the feast of the Nativity of St. John the Baptist)

-At Vespers the antiphons and psalms are as at Second Vespers of the feast.
+At Vespers the antiphons and psalms are as at Second Vespers of the feast except that the antiphons are not doubled.
 The chapter is of the Sunday, the hymn, versicle & response of the feast and the antiphon on the Magnificat and collect of the Sunday.
-After the collect of the Sunday commemorations are sung of the Octave of Corpus Christi, of St. Mary Magdalen dei Pazzi and of St. Felix.
+After the collect of the Sunday commemorations are sung of the Octave of Corpus Christi and of St. Francis Caracciolo.

-In the 'liturgical books of 1962' Sunday within the Octave of Corpus Christi has been abolished.
+In the 'liturgical books of 1962' Sunday within the Octave of Corpus Christi, and the Octave itself, have been abolished.
 The Second Sunday after Pentecost is celebrated as a 'green' Sunday.
 Mattins is stripped down to a single of three lessons with the invitatory and antiphons of the Sunday.
 There are no commemorations at either Vespers, Lauds or Mass.
 The hymn tones are not those of the Nativity, the Doxology has gone, the versicle at Prime is Qui sedes.
-At Mass there is a single collect and the preface is of the Trinity.
-The Octave of Corpus Christi has been abolished.